numcommand/num/doc/helpers.md

     5
     8

-Run `man cut` to see options for cutting by character, changing delimiters, suppressing lines, etc.
+Run <a href="http://linux.die.net/man/1/cut">`man cut`</a> to see options for cutting by character, changing delimiters, suppressing lines, etc.

 ## head